 Ensuring access to public health services is one of the most fundamental health equity issues.
-Since November, public health staff have expressed increased concerns there may be a chilling effect of accessing services due to proposed immigration policies and feared repercussions.
+Since November of 2016, public health staff have expressed increased concerns there may be a chilling effect of accessing services due to proposed immigration policies and feared repercussions.
+With recent proposed changes to the rules around Public Charge, these concerns have only been exacerbated.

 California Health Departments have begun reporting early, anecdotal reports of clients dropping out of or not enrolling in Women and Infants with Children (WIC), CalFresh, and other programs that help ensure adequate health and nutrition.